Doctor of Pharmacy: India

-The Clinical Pharmacist must also assist the physician and medical representative to promote the wellness and correct use of medications.

 Nepal

 Nepal started three years post baccalaureate Pharm.D in 2010 in Department of Pharmacy, Kathmandu University, Dhulikhel, Kavre.
 It is the first batch in Nepal pursuing the degree.
 The first batch is now currently involved in a 1 years internship at different well established teaching hospitals of Nepal.
 The students are enrolled in Manipal Teaching Hospital, Pokhara, College of Medical Sciences Bharatpur and KIST medical College, Lalitpur for their internship of 1 year.
 Kathmandu University has already enrolled the next two batches for further continuation of the Pharm D program.

 Pakistan

 Pharmacy Council of Pakistan (PCP) is the professional regulatory authority for Pharmacists in Pakistan.
 Earlier (before 2003), pharmacy degree was a 4-year undergraduate B.Pharmacy (Bachelor of Pharmacy) that focused mainly on drug manufacturing and pharmaceutics but later in 2004, Higher Education Commission of Pakistan and Pharmacy Council of Pakistan collaboratively changed the syllabus and upgraded the B.Pharmacy degree to Pharm.D.
 Pharm.D (Doctor of Pharmacy) is a 5-year professional degree in Pakistan.
 Admission requirements for Pharm.D is 12-years of schooling or HSSC (Higher Secondary School Certificate) in pre-medical subjects (Biology, Chemistry and Physics etc.) or A-levels in similar subjects.
 Passing an aptitude test is mandatory for getting admission into Pharm.D program.
 As compared to B.Pharm., Pharm.D is a more clinical and research oriented program.
 Some pharmacy institutes have collaboration with hospitals for providing clinical clerkship during 4th & 5th Professional year.
-In 2006, first batch completed Pharm.D program.
+In 2008, first batch completed Pharm.D program.